elastisim/elastisim.github.io/get-started/installation.md

 ## Required libraries

 ElastiSim requires four libraries to be installed (or available):
+- [SimGrid](https://simgrid.org/) to simulate the underlying platform
 - [ZeroMQ](https://zeromq.org/) for C++ ([cppzmq](https://github.com/zeromq/cppzmq) binding) to communicate with the scheduler process
 - [JSON for Modern C++](https://json.nlohmann.me/) to read input files and wrap messages (provided with ElastiSim)
 - [ExprTk](https://www.partow.net/programming/exprtk/) to evaluate performance models (provided with ElastiSim)
-- [SimGrid](https://simgrid.org/) to simulate the underlying platform
+- [Activity Indicators for Modern C++](https://github.com/p-ranav/indicators) to indicate the progress of processed jobs (provided with ElastiSim)

 Depending on the scheduling interface, an additional ZeroMQ binding is required.
 ElastiSim currently supports a Python interface to write scheduling algorithms and therefore requires:
 - [PyZMQ](https://pyzmq.readthedocs.io/) to communicate with the simulator process